walles/moar/README.md

 * Start at a certain line if run as "moar.rb file.txt:42"

-* Redefine 'g' without any prefix to prompt for which line to go to.
-This definition makes more sense to me than having to prefix 'g' to jump.
+* Define 'g' to prompt for a line number to go to.

 * Handle search hits to the right of the right screen edge.
 Searching forwards should move first right, then to the left edge and